cxdy/CSCI111-Group4/project1/hunter-output.md

 ```
 $ python3 hunter.py
-Please enter a person's name: Brian
+Please enter a landmass: the Artic
-Please enter the name of a college: the Community College of Philadelphia
+Please enter a female name: Sally
-Please enter the name of a company or business: Enron
+Please enter an adjective: wonderful
-Please enter a job or occupation: accountant
+Please enter a verb: throw
-Please enter a foreign city: Tokyo
+Please enter a type of inclement weather: snow
-Please enter a restaurant: Rainforest Cafe
+Please enter a type of food in the non-plural form: pizza
-Please enter an activity: scuba diving
+Please enter another adjective: freezing
-Please enter another activity: paragliding
+Please enter a plural noun: computers
-Please enter an animal: emu
+Please enter a name: Steve
-Please enter another name: Dave
+Please enter another adjective: awesome
-Please enter a retail store: Blockbuster
+Please enter another type of food in the non-plural form: dumpling
-There once lived a person named Brian who just graduated from the Community College of Philadelphia.
-After accepting a job with Enron as a(n) accountant, Brian decided to first take a vacation to Tokyo.
-Upon arriving in Tokyo, Brian planned to first visit Rainforest Cafe before enjoying an evening of scuba diving and paragliding.
-The next day, Brian adopted a(n) emu named Dave found in front of an abandoned Blockbuster.
-Brian and Dave lived happily ever after.
+Elsa is the frozen Queen of the Artic!
+Her sister's name is Sally, who she loves so much!
+Elsa has wonderful powers, too!
+She can throw ice, and make it snow.
+When she's angry, she sometimes accidentally creates pizza storms, which dump freezing hail and cold computers all over town!
+Don't worry, though.
+Her trusty pal, Steve, the snowman made from Elsa's awesome powers, with a dumpling for a nose, will guide her!
+Maybe Elsa can teach you how to make cold computers out of snow, too!
 ```